revou-fsse-oct24/DandyWildan95/README.md

 This project is licensed under the MIT License.

 ## Link
-You can view the live website here: [Dens Tobacco & Cigar Live](https://github.com/DandyWildan95/revou-intro.git) )
+You can view the live website here: (https://github.com/DandyWildan95/revou-intro.git) )

 ## Contact